-- Creates more active usage on a year round basis. - Defines zones/nodes by use type and links these uses (and support needs such as parking and access) to each other. - Identifies development opportunities (land and buildings) and conservation/preservation opportunities (heritage structures), ensuring the best use and ability to showcase existing structures before embarking on new development. - Engages the private sector in considering how to implement the vision.
+- Creates more active usage on a year round basis. - Defines zones/nodes by use type and links these uses, and support needs such as parking and access to each other. - Identifies development opportunities (land and buildings) and conservation/preservation opportunities (heritage structures and buildings, public art installations), ensuring the best use and ability to showcase existing structures before embarking on new development. - Engages the private sector in considering how to implement the vision.